Clarke Gayford: Views and public image

 In mid-April 2020 during the first year of COVID-19 pandemic, Gayford appeared on a short Wellington Paranormal video encouraging people who were looking after young children.
 In response, National Party Member of Parliament Brett Hudson expressed concerns during an Epidemic Response Committee meeting in early May 2020 that the video risked politicising the New Zealand Police.
 Police Commissioner Andrew Coster defended Gayford's presence on the grounds that he was a well-known television personality who had participated in the television series.

 On 12 March 2021, Gayford attracted media attention when he posted a tweet stating that the New Zealand Cabinet had made an "in principle decision" pending final test results in relation to the lifting of a COVID-19 Alert Level 2 lockdown in Auckland.
 In response, his partner Prime Minister Ardern stated that Gayford had not been briefed on Cabinet's "preliminary decision" to move Auckland to Alert Level 1 that day.

 Gayford said in a "scathing review" of an article written by former prime minister Sir John Key in September 2021: "It was such a shame that the name slinging [and] use of disinformation divided his contribution into partisan politics."

 In mid-January 2022 amid COVID Deltacron variant surging in New Zealand, Gayford drew controversy after speaking to a pharmacist in December 2021 about obtaining rapid antigen testing for several musician friends.
 Gayford had claimed that there had been a change to testing guidance from New Zealand Health Ministry that would allow them to obtain rapid antigen testing instead of the more invasive polymerase chain reaction testing.
 Gayford was criticised by National Party's COVID-19 Response spokesperson Chris Bishop for allegedly using his position as the Prime Minister's partner to obtain special favours for his friends.
 Gayford subsequently apologised for "any issues or confusion" this created for pharmacy staff.

-After becoming the partner of the Prime Minister, Gayford was the target of false rumours that he was under police investigation or due to appear in court.
-In response to some of these rumours, New Zealand Police issued a statement in 2018 that Gayford "is not and has not been the subject of any police inquiry, nor has he been charged in relation to any matter."
-In July 2022, Gayford and NZME agreed to a confidential settlement, following remarks made on NZME podcast and digital radio channel KICK that were described as "damaging and untrue".
-The settlement included a confidential monetary sum paid to Gayford.